joshuabailes/agreements-public/r-n-r-agreements.md

 Responsibility  | Description | 18F Team Assignment
 --------------  | ----------- | -------------------
 **Business Development** | Process of discovery and negotiation between the parties regarding a potential engagements.
-Includes regular review of inquiries18F@gsa.gov and other business leads. | Delivery, Consulting, Talent, Infrastructure, C3O, or Busniess Development and Strategy
+Includes regular review of inquiries18F@gsa.gov and other business leads. | Delivery, Consulting, Talent, Infrastructure, C3O, or Business Development and Strategy
-**Cost Estimation** | Determination of projected cost of services and/or goods to be rendered under a potential engagement. | Delivery, Consulting, Talent, Infrastructure, C3O, or Busniess Development and Strategy
+**Cost Estimation** | Determination of projected cost of services and/or goods to be rendered under a potential engagement. | Delivery, Consulting, Talent, Infrastructure, C3O, or Business Development and Strategy
-**Completing the SOW** | Negotiating, drafting, reviewing, editing, and any other activities related to reaching agreement on a comprehensive statement of work that will governm performance of both parties during the engagement. | Delivery, Consulting, Talent, Infrastructure, C3O, or Busniess Development and Strategy
+**Completing the SOW** | Negotiating, drafting, reviewing, editing, and any other activities related to reaching agreement on a comprehensive statement of work that will govern performance of both parties during the engagement. | Delivery, Consulting, Talent, Infrastructure, C3O, or Business Development and Strategy
 **Completing 7600A and 7600B Forms** | Populating all necessary fields on the FMS 7600A and 7600B inter-agency agreement forms and validating entries. | Team Operations
 **Legal Sufficiency** | Request and receipt of legal sufficiency determination from each party's legal counsel. | Team Operations
 **Green Lighting** | Point at which a party's leadership or other entity have given the go-ahead for a given engagement, associated SOW, and cost. | Project Selection Committee